ettorhake/WebDictaphone/README.md

 - Allows playback of recorded audio files directly in the browser.
 - Allows deletion of recorded audio files from the browser.
 - Stores recorded audio files on the server.
+- Transcribes recorded audio files to text using Vosk.
+- Allows searching for keywords in transcriptions and returns timestamps of occurrences.

 ## Installation